domRiddle/ASF/Commands.md

 `!owns <Bots> <appIDsOrGameNames>` | `Operator` | Checks if given bot instances already own given ```appIDs``` and/or ```gameNames``` (can be part of the game's name).
 It can also be `*` to show all games available.
-`!password` | `Master` | Prints encrypted password of current bot instance (in use with ```PasswordFormat```) `!password <Bots>` | `Master` | Prints encrypted password of given bot instances (in use with ```PasswordFormat```) `!pause` | `Operator` | Permanently pauses automatic farming of current bot instance.
+`!password` | `Master` | Prints encrypted password of current bot instance (in use with ```PasswordFormat```) `!password <Bots>` | `Master` | Prints encrypted password of given bot instances (in use with ```PasswordFormat```) `!pause` | `Operator` | Permanently pauses automatic cards farming module of current bot instance.
 ASF will not attempt to farm current account in this session, unless you manually ```!resume``` it, or restart the process.
 Also called sticky pause.
-`!pause <Bots>` | `Operator` | Permanently pauses automatic farming of given bot instances.
+`!pause <Bots>` | `Operator` | Permanently pauses automatic cards farming module of given bot instances.
 ASF will not attempt to farm current account in this session, unless you manually ```!resume``` it, or restart the process.
 Also called sticky pause.
-`!pause~` | `FamilySharing` | Temporarily pauses automatic farming of current bot instance.
+`!pause~` | `FamilySharing` | Temporarily pauses automatic cards farming module of current bot instance.
 Farming will be automatically resumed on the next playing event, or bot disconnect.
 You can ```!resume``` farming to unpause it.
-`!pause~ <Bots>` | `FamilySharing` | Temporarily pauses automatic farming of given bot instances.
+`!pause~ <Bots>` | `FamilySharing` | Temporarily pauses automatic cards farming module of given bot instances.
 Farming will be automatically resumed on the next playing event, or bot disconnect.
 You can ```!resume``` farming to unpause it.
 `!play <appIDs>` | `Master` | Switches to manual farming - launches given ```appIDs``` on current bot instance.
 Use ```!resume``` for returning to automatic farming | `FamilySharing` | ```!play 440,570```, ```!play 570```
 `!play <Bots> <appIDs>` | `Master` | Switches to manual farming - launches given ```appIDs``` on given bot instances.
 Use ```!resume``` for returning to automatic farming
 `!redeem <Keys>` | `Operator` | Redeems given ```cd-keys``` on current bot instance